speechly/speechly/README.md

 ## Learn more

-- [Quick Start Guide](https://docs.speechly.com/quick-start/) – Get started on developing with Speechly for the web
+- [Quick Start Guide](https://docs.speechly.com/basics/getting-started/) – Learn how to create a Speechly application and transcribe both live and pre-recorded audio.
-- [Developer Documentation](https://docs.speechly.com/) – Browse the latest developer documentation, including tutorials, sample code and API reference
+- [Developer Documentation](https://docs.speechly.com) – Browse the latest developer documentation, including sample code and reference docs.
-- [Speechly Demos](https://www.speechly.com/demos/) – Get inspired and see what you can build with Speechly
+- [Speechly Demos](https://demos.speechly.com) – Get inspired and see what you can build with Speechly.
-- [Speechly Dashboard](https://www.speechly.com/dashboard) – Where you create, configure and deploy your Speechly applications
+- [Speechly Dashboard](https://api.speechly.com/dashboard) – Create, edit and manage your Speechly applications & projects.
+- [Speechly CLI](https://docs.speechly.com/features/cli) – Interact with Speechly from the comfort of your CLI.

 ## Related repositories